-This family of devices connect to a host system via a serial peripheral interface (SPI).
-Traditional SPI single bit serial input and output (Single I/O or SIO) is supported as well as optional two-bit (Dual I/O or DIO) and four-bit (Quad I/O or QIO) serial commands.
+This family of devices connect to a host system via a SPI.
+Traditional SPI single bit serial input and output (Single I/O or SIO) is supported as well as optional two bit (Dual I/O or DIO) and four bit (Quad I/O or QIO) serial commands.
 This multiple width interface is called SPI Multi-I/O or MIO.
-In addition, the FL-S family adds support for Double Data Rate (DDR) read commands for SIO, DIO, and QIO that transfer address and read data on both edges of the clock.
+In addition, the FL-S family adds support for DDR read commands for SIO, DIO, and QIO that transfer address and read data on both edges of the clock.